-CRW CRAFT TOPICS IN FICTION I: GENRE HISTORY, 601.
-CRITICISM, AND THEORY/FOUR CREDITS

-Taken during first mentoring semester.
-Under guidance of a faculty mentor in the genre, the student will design a specific curriculum for achieving a working awareness of the history, criticism, and craft theory associated with fiction.
-Each student must file a one-page reading list with the faculty mentor prior to the beginning of the term.
+605. GENRE HISTORY, CRITICISM, AND THEORY/FOUR CREDITS Taken during first mentoring semester.
+Under guidance of a faculty mentor in the genre, the student will design a specific curriculum for achieving a working awareness of the history, criticism, and craft theory associated with nonfiction. each student must file a one-page reading list with the faculty mentor prior to the beginning of the term.
 The list is developed in consultation with the faculty mentor, and additional reading suggestions may be offered by the faculty mentor in response to writing packets submitted by the student.
 Writing assignments may include response papers, interviews, critical annotations, reviews, or other options.
 Prerequisite: Admission into the MFA program.

-CRW CRAFT TOPICS IN FICTION II: GENRE HISTORY, 602.
-CRITICISM, AND THEORY/FOUR CREDITS
+CRW CRAFT TOPICS IN NONFICTION II:

-Taken during second mentoring semester.
+606. GENRE HISTORY, CRITICISM, AND THEORY/FOUR CREDITS Taken during second mentoring semester.
 Under guidance of a faculty mentor in the genre, the student will design a specific semester curriculum.
-The course is designed to build on Craft Topics I and provide a more advanced survey of the history, criticism, and craft theory associated with fiction.
+The course is designed to build on Craft Topics I and provide a more advanced survey of the history, criticism, and craft theory associated with nonfiction.
 The student must file a one-page reading list with the faculty mentor prior to the beginning of the term.
 The list is developed in consultation with the faculty mentor, and additional reading suggestions may be offered by the faculty mentor in response to writing packets submitted by the student.
 Writing assignments may include response papers, interviews, critical annotations, reviews, or other options.
-Prerequisite: Admission into the MFA program and Craft Topics in Fiction I.
+Prerequisite: Admission into the MFA program and Craft Topics in Nonfiction I. CRW CRAFT TOPICS IN NONFICTION III: